 However, there is one practical issue.
 The BTO flat will need to be built 😉 That would take a few years.
 That would not be a practical solution to someone who just sold their place.

-In that case, it might be necessary to look at Balance of Sale of Flats for immediate booking.
+In that case, it might be necessary to look at Balance of Sale of Flats for immediate booking and then occupation.

 Point 2 : You don’t have any HDB housing grants

 As you just sold your private property, you will now not have access to any HDB housing grants (except perhaps for the proximity grant).
 This is even if you have not got any housing grants in your life before.

 The primary condition for any HDB Housing Grant (family grant, singles grant, enhanced housing grant) is not just the various income ceilings but also the fact that you must NOT have sold any private property within the 30 months of the resale purchase.

 It is clearly written in the terms and conditions on the CPF housing grant page.

 Point 3 : You need to plan your finances carefully

 As you cannot qualify for a HDB loan (again because you just sold your private property), you will need to be getting a bank loan.
 If your age is at 55 years old or more, this might be an issue as the limit on bank loans are 65 years old.
 It will be a very short tenure.
 Monthly payments will be high probably.

 If you have an outstanding loan on your private property, buying your HDB flat also meant that your Loan to Value (LTV) are going to be affected.
 You will not qualify for a full 75% loan.
 You will need to have a lot of cash and CPF for the initial payment.

 So the very prudent thing is to clear off the private property and its loan BEFORE proceeding to purchase a HDB private loan.
 This is why many financial experts always advise that all home loans are cleared by 55 years old.